APPENDIX B: BYLAWS, CONFLICT OF INTEREST POLICY

 The Newsletter Editor shall edit and be responsible for the publication of the Newsletter of the Corporation.
 Frequency of publication shall be determined by the Executive Committee.

 An Officer may be suspended or removed (a) with or without cause by vote of a majority of the members then in office or (b) with cause by vote of a majority of the Executive Committee members then in office.
 Recall of an Officer may be initiated by petition of either 2/3 of the Executive Committee or 25% of the general membership.
-Upon receipt of the petition, verification of signatures and vote by mail ballot will occur as soon as possible within six months.
+Upon receipt of the petition, verification of signatures and vote by electronic ballot will occur as soon as possible within six months.

 An officer may resign by delivering her written resignation to the President, Treasurer or Clerk of the Corporation, to a meeting of the members or Executive Committee, or to the Corporation at its principal office.
 Such resignation shall be effective upon receipt (unless specified to be effective at some other time), and acceptance thereof shall not be necessary to make it effective unless it so states.